shirazlinux/free-software-philosophy/content/learn/four-freedoms.md

 ## 2: Share the software

-The third freedom guarantees the right to **share** free software with others.
+The second freedom guarantees the right to **share** free software with others.
 If you have a copy of some free software, you can give it to your friends, or publish it on your website, or bundle it with other software and share it as part of something bigger.
 You can also share your improvements to it -- then